carobellum/data-sharing-tools/README.md

 This toolbox includes tools created for sharing of MRI and behavioural data as part of my work with Professor Kate Watkins in the Speech &amp; Brain Lab at the University of Oxford.

-It also includes a general outline of steps to go through when sharing your (neuroimaging) data.
+It also includes a general outline of steps to go through when sharing your neuroimaging or behavioural data.

 # Steps for Data Sharing
 1. Decide which data you want to share